Safe payments

 Achilles tendonitis

 Pain in the Achilles tendon.
-Achilles tendonitis is the name usually given to the small injuries that occur to the Achilles tendon after strenuous exercise.
-The signs are persistent pain and stiffness in the heel, ankle and calf.
+Achilles tendonitis is usually given to the minor injuries that occur to the Achilles tendon after strenuous exercise.
+The signs are persistent pain and stiffness in the heel, ankle, and calf.

 Treatment: Activate your foot by exercising your mobility and strength.
 Wear sturdy shoes and possibly an insole to relieve the tendon.
 Very severe heel pain may require surgery.